Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will impede progress.
+- Failing to set achievable goals can hinder the progress.

-- Negativity is not a good thing in any workplace.
+- Negativity is not a good thing in any work environment.

-- Reduce stress by implementing Time Management Techniques and gaining the ability to delegate tasks that are not popular.
+- Reduce stress by implementing Time Management techniques and learning to delegate unpopular tasks.

 Not Establishing Goals